Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Methodology

 The simulation protocol for the QLL crystallization simulations with the mW model was similar to that with TIP4P/Ice.
-However, we observed that the system recrystallized during equilibrium at the target temperature, so it is difficult for this coarse-grained water model to complete the relaxation protocol without starting the crystallization process \cite{molinero2009water}.
-Simulations of the QLL recrystallization were carried out for up to 3 ns for mW, given that the QLL crystallization happened substantially faster than with TIP4P/Ice; at variance from the mW MD, crystallization simulations used the smaller timestep of 1 fs.
-10 replicas were simulated at each temperature.
+However, we observed that the systems tended to recrystallize during equilibrium at the target temperature, so it was difficult for this coarse-grained water model to complete the relaxation protocol without starting the crystallization process \cite{molinero2009water}.
+Simulations of the QLL recrystallization were carried out for up to 3 ns for mW, given that the QLL crystallization happened substantially faster than with TIP4P/Ice.
+Ten mW replicas were simulated at each temperature.

-We used the local Steinhardt order parameter $lq_3$ as implemented in PLUMED 2.7.3 \cite{tribello2014plumed, bonomi2009plumed} to distinguish between ice-like and liquid-like molecules with a cutoff for the first nearest neighbours of 3.5 \AA\ and a threshold value of -0.67, as it shows a favourable ratio between accuracy and computational efficiency with respect to other classification methods, as previously discussed in Ref \cite{shi2022investigating}.
+We used the local Steinhardt order parameter $lq_3$ as implemented in PLUMED 2.7.3 \cite{tribello2014plumed, bonomi2009plumed} to distinguish between ice-like and liquid-like molecules with a cutoff for the first nearest neighbors of 3.5 \AA\ and a threshold value of -0.67.
+The $lq_3$ order parameter shows a favorable ratio between accuracy and computational efficiency with respect to other classification methods, which would, in any case, give qualitatively similar trends, as previously discussed\cite{shi2022investigating}.

-The open-source software Blender (version 4.1.1) \cite{blender} was used to draw exemplary ice crystal plate-like and column-like morphologies.
+The open-source software Blender (version 4.1.1)\cite{blender411} was used to draw exemplary ice crystal plate-like and column-like morphologies.